Have a coffee question…ASK COFFEENATE!

 (only use this method if you want the best cup of french press coffee ever!)

 That’s all there is to it!
 These instructions may be a little different than what you usually find.
-Follow this method to acheive the best french press coffee you have ever tasted.
+Follow this method to achieve the best french press coffee you have ever tasted.
 It is important to not stir the coffee and to skim the top layer.
 Why?
-Stirring the brew causes the temperature of the water to quickly drop, while it accelerates the extraction process.
+Stirring the brew causes the temperature of the water to quickly drop, while also accelerating the extraction process.
 This causes an unstable environment that cannot be controlled.
 The result will be inconsistent taste and quality.
 Scooping out the top layer of coffee does a couple of things.
 First, it makes the coffee less sludgy.
-By removing a large portion of the coffee grounds, you eliminate a great deal of the resistance w
+By removing a large portion of the coffee grounds, you eliminate a great deal of the resistance when you depress the plunger.
+It also enhances the brew by not juicing the grounds at the bottom of the press.
+When most people plunge, they squeeze the grounds to the bottom of the pot, effectively extracting unwanted flavors from the beans. 😛

 Remove lid and insert plunger first